zsk612/tp/docs/team/cfzeon.md

          + **Consistent file saving**
             + Functionality: This enhancement saves the diet session after every command that a user inputs into diet session.
             + Justification: The feature prevents users from accidentally deleting their data during usage.
-            + Highlights: User can easily find unfinished chores through a simple search.
+            + Highlights: Users are protected against accidental file modifications and errors.

       + **Minor enhancement**:
          + **Get Total Calories for a specific date**